jobcloud/Sylius/docs/book/customers/addresses/address_book.rst

     $customer->addAddress($address);

-Remember to flush the customer's manager to save this change.
+Remember to flush the customer manager to save this change.

 .. code-block:: php